 A cacao-powered favorite, Honey Mama’s invites visitors to try all seven fabulous flavors of their raw, organic and dairy-free fudge.
 And speaking of allergen-friendly treats, New Cascadia Traditional offers a broad array of baked goods that are gluten-free, vegan and truly delicious.
-Add a wheel of sheep’s milk cheese from Ancient Heritage Dairy and award-winning salami from the meat masters at Olympia Provisions, and you’ve got all the makings of a top-notch Portland picnic.
+Add some award-winning charcuterie from the meat masters at Olympia Provisions, and you’ve got all the makings of a top-notch Portland picnic.

 Oregon is famous for its hazelnuts (known as filberts by the locals), and Freddy Guys Hazelnuts is a great spot to buy a few bags for friends and family back home.
 Another popular gift, Marshall’s Haute Sauce blends local produce into zesty condiments like habanero carrot curry and serrano ginger lemongrass sauces.
 Spice lovers will also get a kick out of the fresh dips and chile oils at Hot Mama Salsa, and if you’re a fan of fresh flowers, Lucky Farms is beloved for its beautiful bouquets.

 Feeling parched from all that shopping and sampling?
 Quench your thirst with funky herbal kombucha from Eva’s Herbucha or a hot cup of locally roasted coffee from Nossa Familia.
 Looking for something stronger?
 Wild Roots Spirits and Westward Whiskey are available for sampling at the market, and Stone Barn Brandyworks is a market staple, offering their craft distilled, regional fruit brandies and spirits (including oaked plum brandy and ouzo).

 If you’re still hungry after all those delicious samples, you’re in luck.
 Foodie mainstays like wood-fired pizza spot Tastebud, farm-fresh Mexican restaurant Verde Cocina, New Mexican-style breakfast burritos from Enchanted Sun, deep-dish joint Via Chicago and breakfast sandwich haven Pine State Biscuits all got their start as market vendors, and still serve up their signature fare at the market on Saturdays.
 Whether you’re in the mood for a monstrous New Mexican-style breakfast burrito from the perfect farm-sourced meal is only steps away.